foobarjohnny/domain-list-community/README.md

 - Method 1 : Need not change your App's source code, The steps for creating the dlc.dat file remain unchanged (which is same as original version) and list as below.
 The cost is a negligible performance drop for a 100 Mbps broadband connection.

-- Method 2 : In your App's source code, precisely understand and carefully handle the attribute `@maybe_can_be_accessed_directly_inside_cn`, so that Your app won’t be at risk of being arbitrarily interfered with by GFW.
+- Method 2 : In your App's source code, precisely understand and carefully handle the attribute `@maybe_can_be_accessed_directly_inside_cn`, so that Your app won’t be at risk of being arbitrarily interfered with by GFW, and the performance cost is almost zero.

 # ------------------------------------------------------------
 # The working flow is same as original version, but the created dlc.dat file is different and is placed in this repository